 In April President Trump instructed the Department of the Interior to review Bears Ears' national monument designation.
-On Aug 24th, according to a leaked copy of his report, Secretary Zinke recommended erasing protections: shrinking the monument by as much as 1 million acres and allowing mining, logging and drilling in currently protected areas.
+On December 4th, President Trump announced his decision to reduce Bears Ears by 84% and split the monument into two.
+This move will allow mining, logging and drilling in previously protected areas.

 Established: December 28, 2016